igorinopb/igorinopb/README.md

 ### Igor Portugal 😄
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/felps03)](https://www.linkedin.com/in/igor-bazilio/)

-Meus conhecimentos são em HTML, CSS, JS e C# conheço um pouco de Angular e tenho uma base da estrutura MVC
+My knlowledges are HTML, CSS, JS e C#, I also know a bit of Angular and MVC
 <!--
 **igorinopb/igorinopb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.